Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 So, in your taste test, if you have really sensitive taste buds (high SP), you’ll need a lot of apples to be very sure (high Statistical Significance) that your changes made a difference, especially if you want to notice even tiny improvements (small MDE).

-It’s about finding the right balance between noticing small changes, being very sure before claiming a difference, and deciding how small of a difference is important to you.
+In Landing page A/B testing, it’s about finding the right balance between noticing small changes, being very sure before claiming a difference, and deciding how small of a difference is important to you.

 How to Calculate the Sample Size for A/B Testing Landing Pages?